 While some elderly people may not be receptive to this due to it being family, you should be looking to confront them and get them involved with the process because they will likely be able to provide you with the information that you need to figure out what is really going on.

 They should be receptive to your assistance if you approach them properly.

 Elder abuse isn’t something to take lightly.
 Unfortunately, elderly people are very susceptible to all forms of abuse.

-After all, they don’t always have the ability to spot signs or deal with them on their own.
+After all, they don’t always have the ability to spot signs or deal with them independently.
 Some may even suffer from decreased mental capacity or mental health issues that can cause them to be unable to protect themselves.
-A lot of perpetrators look to take advantage of this even as family members.
+Many perpetrators look to take advantage of this, even as family members.

 Elderly abuse is and continues to be rampant, and the annual financial loss by victims of financial abuse was estimated to be as much as $2.9 billion dollars in 2009.3